 This can free up staff, funds, and resources for other purposes.

-“With Nonviolent Crisis Intervention®
+“With the blended Nonviolent Crisis Intervention®

 Victoria Kester, Learning and Development Coordinator, Entrust